cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Discussion

-There is a growing demand to use and reuse available data (long tail), which puts much pressure on the development of software solutions that help researchers not only to find but also to effectively reuse data (supporting).
-In ecology especially the integration of small and heterogeneous data seems promising as it potentially can be integrated into a wider context to answer questions on a broader temporal and spatial scale (cite xxx).
-But particularly domains like ecology with a high degree of interdisciplinary interactions are challenging in terms of data management.
+There is a growing demand to use and reuse available data, which puts much pressure on the development of software solutions that help researchers not only to find but also to effectively reuse data (supporting).
+In ecology especially the integration of small and heterogeneous data, which represent the majority of datasets, seems promising as it potentially can be integrated into a wider context to answer questions on a broader temporal and spatial scale (cite xxx).
+However, particularly research areas like ecology which are characterised by a high degree of interdisciplinary interactions are challenging in terms of data management.

 The software combination of `rbefdata` and `BEFdata` provides solutions to